keeeto/fodblog.github.io/_posts/2017-05-06-beef_guinness_stew.md

 title: Jerk Guinness Beef Stew
 ---

 This stew is a great winter warmer, the Guinness gives the sauce deep complex caramel tones, while the jerk sauce gives an up-front jolt that keeps warming as the stew goes down.
-Beef shin a a good cut for this stew, it has just the right amount of fat to give real flavour and body to the sauce.
+Beef shin is a good cut for this stew, it has just the right amount of fat to give real flavour and body to the sauce.

 	2 teaspoons of onion oil
 	3 carrots cut into 1cm slices